sagaofpls/sagaofpls.github.io/chapter10.md

 - His wide interdisciplinary interests.
 - His tendency to work on his own.

-Herman Wold was passionated about Least Squares.
+Herman Wold was passionate about Least Squares.
 In his autobiography ([Wold, 1982a](references.html/#Wold1982a)), when reviewing his research trajectory divided in four main periods (time-series 1932-1938; economic analysis of consumer demand, 1938-1952; econometrics and path models with directly observed variables, 1945-1970; and systems analysis and path models with indirectly observed variables, 1966-onwards), he makes it very clearly:

 > Throughout these 50 years, my contributions have been based on the least squares (LS) principle.

 The attention that Maximum Likelihood attracted, and its mainstream place on the statistical literature, was something that Wold never felt comfortable with.
 Even at the end of Wold's academic life, in his last publications he often wrote lines reflecting his mixed feelings respecting but rejecting at the same time the method of Maximum Likelihood.
 Here's a revealing excerpt from Herman Wold's interview for the _Econometric Theory_ ([HendryMorgan, 1994](references.html/#HendryMorgan1994)):

 > (ET) Would it be fair to see the least-squares principle as the consistent link through your research contributions in statistics, econometrics, and time series?

 > (HW) Yes, I think it is.
 I agree with that very much.

-(ET) And was this conscious---that you felt least squares was right and you kept applying it as you tackled a problem?
+> (ET) And was this conscious---that you felt least squares was right and you kept applying it as you tackled a problem?

 > (HW) Yes, yes, yes, ...

 Herman was as much a statistician and econometrician as a philosopher and thinker.
 His thoughts often crossed the thin line, not always clearly marked, that divides mathematics-statistical concepts from theoretical concepts of a more philosophical and epistemological nature.
 Playing both roles of protagonist and witness, Herman couldn't scaped to the revolutionary events hapenning at the time.
 He had not only taken an active role in econometrics, but he had also have being interested in psychometrics, causal analysis, and path analysis.
 However, instead of joining the efforts of the mainstream with linear structural models, maximum likelihood, covariance structure analysis, and the like, he decided to follow his own path.
 That decision was not random, it was part of who Herman was---his character and his way of thinking.